Category Archives: Covenant

 It Is Lawful to Leave a Broken Covenant.

 People want simple answers to their questions.
 Yes or no, does God’s law allow for marital divorce?
 Yes or no, is it lawful to exit a broken covenant?
 The problem with simplicity is that it can be limiting or overly restrictive.
 Simple answers are insufficient for complicated problems.
 And very often biblical doctrines and the application of those doctrines are just too complex to reduce them to simple answers.
 Sadly, the people who want nothing more than simple answers can rely upon sloppy theologians who make a living providing simple answers.
 Frequently, the outcome of simple answers for the body of Christ is division.
 For example, those whose simple answer is that marital divorce is always a sin create a division with those who think divorce is permissible and with those who truly understand the purpose for the components of a covenant.
+Have you ever examined the purpose for the components of a covenant?
+How many components are there?
+What are the functions of these components?
+Does a covenant exist without these components?
+We will just touch the surface of these questions now.

 When one spouse breaks one or more conditions (a component of a covenant) of the marriage covenant their marriage partner is no longer bound by the covenant because it has been broken.
 For example, when a married man is addicted to pornography and he refuses to get professional help so that he can escape the addiction, he is breaking the covenant’s condition of fidelity to his wife.
 He is guilty of infidelity by preferring lurid images of strange women to his wife.
 In so doing he has broken his marital covenant with his wife–forsaking all others.